Malayalam News App

 It’s important to understand the general types of users.

-From here, I started interviews with our customers.
-Taking time to watch them interact with me provided me with physical cues that can affect the research outcomes.
+From here, I started interviewing different users of news apps.
+Taking time to watch them interact with various apps, provided me with physical cues that could affect the research outcomes.
 To help capture observations, I took detailed notes and even recorded some sessions with users.

-For the purposes of the interview, I researched on the habits of young people.
+For the purposes of the interview, I researched the habits of young people.
 Hence

 I can fit into their life instead of just urging the app.
 I took into consideration some selected demographics, which included: